-The Chartered Accountants Regulatory Board, known as CARB, was established under the Bye-Laws of Chartered Accountants Ireland to regulate members of Chartered Accountants Ireland independently, openly and in the public interest.
+The Chartered Accountants Regulatory Board, known as CARB, was established under the Bye-Laws of Chartered Accountants Ireland.

 A new disciplinary process came into force from 5 October 2015.

 We ensure that the highest standard of professional services is provided by members and member firms by monitoring compliance with the Standards of Professional Conduct.